Leading Disruption in Today’s Markets

 The notion of this is like an old saying - nobody buys a power drill, everyone is buying a hole in the wall.
 And technically, you’re not even buying the hole in the wall.
 In fact, you’re buying a way to hang your frames on the wall.
 Focus on the problem of hanging things on the wall, instead of just making more drills, and you’ll have a shot at causing a disruption.

-Ultimately large, organisations have a large baggage of skills and processes which advanced them at a certain time but are no longer relevant in helping them to get ahead in the future.
+Ultimately large, organizations have a large baggage of skills and processes which advanced them at a certain time but are no longer relevant in helping them to get ahead in the future.
 If companies are not moving forward, they will get left behind in the near future.

 THE IMMUNE SYSTEM RESPONSE